Ray Troll Artist, Scientist, Teacher and Science Communicator

 Drawing plankton is the task Ray has assigned himself.
 Thriving on inspiration, Ray has been sitting down and drawing nothing but plankton for the past two months.
 That means scouring books doing research, exploring and having the joy of discovery.
 Ray says, “I like to get it right, to learn what something looks like and then start to play with the art.”

 Ray is also working on a fossil map of all the United States with his long-time friend and colleague Kirk Johnson, Director of Smithsonian's National Museum of Natural History.
-Ray thinks everybody should be in a “band”: working with someone in a different discipline.
+Ray thinks everybody should be in a “band” that gives you an opportunity to work with people in a different disciplines.

 Image